hapnesbitt/Athena/README.md

 Telemachus: to wooers: Sayest thou that this is the worst Hap that can be fall a man?
 Somebody will be king of the kingdom now that Odysseus is gone but for me, I will be the Lord of our house and all that great Odysseus gave me with his spear.
 They gawk in amazement, He ponders the journey all night.

-* 2 Telemachus complains in vain and borrowing a ship goes secretly two Pylos by night and how he was there received.
+* BOOK II Telemachus complains in vain and borrowing a ship goes secretly two Pylos by night and how He Was there received.

 Telemachus summoning of the wooers in the morning:
 You must leave!